dromara/website/docs/en-us/soul/plugin-monitor.md

  ## Panel Presentation

- It is recommended to use Granfana'.
+ It is recommended to use Grafana'.
 Users can customize the query to personalize the display panel, and we will provide the default configuration panel later.